Mistrust And Lack Of Genetic Diversity Slow Gains In Precision Medicine

 Absolutely, and I think that affects precision medicine research in particular, because it requires such intrusive data collection.

 "Who's going to use it?
 What will be shared?
 Will I have a say if I don't feel comfortable with how it's being used in the future?"
-I don't think we're we're set up to address some of these questions.
+I don't think we're set up to address some of these questions.

 The lack of information and accountability makes individuals — particularly those that are most vulnerable in our society — very uncomfortable.
 And it's not unreasonable for them to be concerned.